DaniyarK006/DAA-asik-1/README.md

-DAA-asik-1
+DAA-asik-1 |
-putting the Divide and Conquer methods into action in Java and checking how well they perform
+putting the Divide and Conquer methods into action in Java and checking how well they perform | Daniyar Kairatov
 ---------------------------------------------------------------------------------------------------------------------------------------------
  > Project Description